lauradondiego/Sprint-Challenge--Graphs/README.md

 You may find the commands `player.current_room.id`, `player.current_room.get_exits()` and `player.travel(direction)` useful.

 To solve this path, you'll want to construct your own traversal graph.
 You start in room `0`, which contains exits `['n', 's', 'w', 'e']`.
-Your starting graph should look something like this:
+Your starting graph should look something like this(dictionary of dictionaries):

 ```
 {